atedeg/mdm/docs/_docs/domain-analysis/event-storming.md

 Given the complexity of the domain, it was decided to use [Event Storming](https://www.eventstorming.com) to become familiar with the terminologies and workflows typical of the domain.
-The adoption of this activity was also justified by having real domain experts available to explain us the current business processes.
+The adoption of this activity was also justified by having real domain experts available to explain to us the current business processes.
 In addition, using this approach it was possible to bring together managers from different areas, who collaborated to correctly define the dynamics and problems concerning their communication.